Setting Aside a Juvenile Adjudication – Expungement Attorney

 - Has it been less than five years since the date of the disposition of your adjudication, or if you were detained, has it been less than five years since you were released?

 The answers to the above questions may be confusing or you may not know the answer.
 We can help you determine what can be done to expunge a juvenile felony or juvenile misdemeanor adjudication.
 We can talk with you about your prior record, come up with your best options, determine the path that puts you on the best and fastest path to a clear criminal history.

 Not Easy but We will Fight to Win and We are Great at What We Do

 The Attorney General of the State of Michigan will review your application along with your criminal history report when an application is filed.
 An Assistant Attorney General will determine whether the State of Michigan will oppose the application.
 The county prosecuting official will also review your application and criminal history record and will likewise have an opportunity to object.
-When the government oppose a motion to set aside out client’s juvenile conviction, LEWIS & DICKSTEIN, P.L.L.C. will do whatever is necessary to overcome any factual or legal objection and obtain the juvenile expungement.
+When the government opposes a motion to set aside out client’s juvenile conviction, LEWIS & DICKSTEIN, P.L.L.C. will do whatever is necessary to overcome any factual or legal objection and obtain the juvenile expungement.

 Setting aside an adjudication (MCL 712A.18e) removes a Michigan juvenile adjudication from the public record of the Michigan State Police and the court, and is sometimes referred to as an expungement.
 A Michigan juvenile adjudication that has been made nonpublic through a court order setting aside that adjudication is still available to a court, a law enforcement agency, some licensing agencies, and certain other government agencies specified in the law.
-Also, if you are adjudicated of a crime after an adjudication is made nonpublic, the nonpublic record of the adjudication can be used to increase your criminal sentence for your crime.
+Also, if you are convicted of a crime after a previous adjudication was made nonpublic, the nonpublic record can be used to increase your criminal sentence for your crime.

 Invest in your Future